erichardy/iuem.photorepository/README.txt

 1- to add metadata for a finer grain research and selection

-2- to attribute folder metadata to contained
+2- to attribute/spread folder metadata to contained images and folders

 This product aims to dedicate your entire Plone site to a photos/images repository.
 Archetypes.schemaextender is largely used to extend metadata of folders and images.
 So _ALL_ folders and images are extended.

-When you add a new folder or image, you can use metadatas already included in the vocabularies (like a thesaurus) or add new values which are added to the vocabularies when you save your new object.
+When you add a new folder or image, you can use metadata already included in the vocabularies (like a thesaurus) or add new values which are added to the vocabularies when you save your new object.

-When an image is uploaded, the original image is copied to a new field and the Image field is modified : it is reduced and to diagonal lines are drawn.
+When an image is uploaded, the original image is copied to a new field and the Image field is modified : it is reduced and a watermark is applied.
 Only a user with permission 'iuem.photorepository: View Full Image', owner and manager by default, can access the original image.

-Because eea.facetednavigation seems to be very good tool to browse the database, I haven't developed a special search form.
+Because eea.facetednavigation seems to be very good tool to browse the database, I didn't develop a special search form.

-We use collective.quickupload to upload groups of photos
+collective.quickupload is recommended to upload groups of photos, but the module collective.zipfiletransport is also used.

 Installation :
 ==============

-Just add iuem.photorepository to egg section of your buildout.cfg
+Just add iuem.photorepository to egg list in your buildout.cfg

 TODO :
 ======

-- really manage watermarks
 - latitude and longitude fields : how to set values....?
 - config view to manage some parameters : image transformation, watermarks, permissions, etc...
+- full documentation for users and repository manager